Strange Adventures: Strange Adventures (2009)

 Jim Starlin wrote an eight-issue limited series called Strange Adventures which focused on Adam Strange, Bizarro and Captain Comet, which started in May 2009.
 This series continued the "Aberrant Six" storyline, as well as plot developments from the Rann/Thanagar Holy War and Countdown to Adventure.
 This series was collected in trade paperback in 2010.

 Strange Adventures (2011 Vertigo one-shot)

 An 80-page Strange Adventures #1, an anthology one-shot, with short science fiction and fantasy stories was released with a July 2011 cover date.
 Contributing writers and artists include Peter Milligan, Scott Snyder, Jeff Lemire, Brian Azzarello, Eduardo Risso, Paul Pope, and Paul Cornell.

 Strange Adventures (2020 DC Black Label series)

 A new Strange Adventures series was written by Tom King with Mitch Gerads and Doc Shaner.
 The series was released in March 2020, under the DC Black Label imprint.
 The limited series ran for 12 issues, ending in October 2021.
-For the 2022 Hugo Awards, the series received a Best Graphic Story of 2021 nomination.
+For the 2022 Hugo Awards, the series received an award in the Best Graphic Story category.